BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over four thousand building and construction related expert designations, the Central City, Nebraska Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides general construction investigation, trial and claims support services to the industry's leading construction practice groups, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
-In connection with in house personnel which comprise registered architects, professional engineers, licensed general and specialty contractors, the organization brings national experience and local capabilities to Central City and the surrounding areas.
+Through more than four thousand construction and design related expert designations, the Central City, Nebraska Construction Expert Directory provides a wide spectrum of trial support and consulting services to builders, risk managers, and construction practice groups seeking effective resolution of construction defect, scheduling, and delay claims.
+BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Employing in house assets which comprise credentialed construction consultants, NCARB certified architects, forensic engineers, building envelope and design experts, the firm brings specialized expertise and local capabilities to the Central City region.

 Construction Expert Witness News & Info